 The blue flax flower, Linum lewisii, is a wildflower native to California, but can be grown with a 70 percent success rate in other parts of the United States.
 The cup-shaped annual, sometimes perennial, flax flower begins blooming in May and will continue through September, producing abundant flowers that last only a day.
-Flax may reach two feet or more at maturity.
+Flax may reach 2 feet (1 m.) or more at maturity.

 The common flax plant, Linum usitatissimum, may be grown as a commercial crop in some areas.
 Flax is grown for the oil of its seeds, linseed oil, a protein source for livestock.
 Some commercial growers plant legumes as companions of the flax flower.

 How to Grow Flax